Those who consider Park City their "home away from home" follow with great concern the ongoing dispute between PCMR and Talisker Corp.

 It seems almost incomprehensible that the State of Utah would allow this cloud to hang over Park City for more than 2 years.
 If the parties aren't forced into good faith negotiations soon, their lawyers will ultimately run PCMR, and by inter-dependence entire Park City community into the ground.

 I am both saddened and dismayed at the recent article entitled, Outrage over PCHS summer reading.
 Our book club was excited to support the author-in-residence program and we decided to read the book "The Absolutely True Story of a Part -Time Indian" by Sherman Alexie.

 I wonder how many of the parents expressing their dissatisfaction actually read the book?
 It is a fabulous book that deals with some highly relevant issues that kids grapple with at some point during their middle- and high-school career.
 According to the student assignment sheet (I am the parent of a 10th grader) these issues include: Identity, Self-awareness, Conformity, Fear, Trust, Human Nature, Challenging Authority, Moral Courage, Acceptance and How we treat people who are different than us.
 Masturbation is mentioned maybe 2-3 times.
-If your 10th grader does not know what masturbation is, this is a good time to sit down and have a talk with your adolescent.

 Also, to the student who described her experience with the book as "apparently white people hate Indians, and now I know what masturbation is" this is exactly why we have English classes -- to dig deeper and help us better understand the complex themes and how we can learn from them.